febach/febach/README.md

 - 👋 Hi, I’m @febach
 - 👀 I’m interested in (research) software development, music, science and the nature of reality
 - 🌱 I’m currently learning to live on planet earth.
-- 💞️ I’m looking to collaborate on building a starship. <rocket> Or great services and software as long as starships are out of reach.
+- 💞️ I’m looking to collaborate on building a starship.
+Or great services and software as long as starships are out of reach.
 - 📫 How to reach me? felix.bach at kit.edu

 <!---